Where to Stay?

 Air Travel in Malawi

 Malawian Airlines flies a number of times every day between Lilongwe and Blantyre as well as connecting Malawi to its regional neighbours (Tanzania, Mozambique, Zambia, Zimbabwe, South Africa) and further afield through its alliance with Ethiopian Airlines.
-Malawi also has air charter companies which link most of the tourist destinations in the country as well as the main towns, including Bush & Lake Aviation.
+Malawi also has air charter companies which link most of the tourist destinations in the country as well as the main towns.
+The primary air charter company in Malawi is Nyasa Express, who offer fixed seat rates for main routes, as well as full charter services.
+Click here for their latest rates.
 If using light aircraft for domestic transport, there is likely to be a baggage limit of 10-12 kg per person.

 There is a good network of inexpensive public buses throughout the country.
 Small mini-buses offer local journeys while larger coaches ply the longer distance routes.